 This means, my everyday spending is the key to my long-term miles and points earning success.

-There’s no denying credit card sign-up bonuses are like sprinters, boosting loyalty program accounts quickly.
-But, it’s more than possible to effectively earn and redeem miles and points for travel in a strategic way to continue earning well-past the initial welcome bonus.
+There’s no denying travel rewards credit card sign-up bonuses boost loyalty program accounts quickly.
+But, it’s possible to effectively earn and redeem miles and points for travel in a strategic way to continue earning well-past the initial welcome bonus.

 Everyday spending is the marathon runner that’ll continually grow your miles and points balances steadily over time with the money you already spend.
 What’s better, you can do it with what an average American regularly spends each year on their bills and expenses.

 Before looking at actual numbers and award travel examples, let’s make sure it’s crystal clear what I mean by everyday spending.

 Everyday spending simply refers to all your bills and regular expenses.

 How can everyday spending get me closer to my travel goals?